BearDooks/beardooks.github.io/_posts/2020-09-02-Godot-Server-In-Docker-Container.markdown

 # Godot Has A Server???

-I leanred about Godot server the other day, and I became very interested in it as a replacment for trying to learn Nakama Server.
-For anyone who is curious you can download the Godot Server <a href="https://godotengine.org/download/server">on their website here.</a> After trying to learn the integration between Nakama and Godot, I realised I had a giant mountain in front of me and I was going to have to learn things like LUA.
+I learned about Godot server the other day, and I became very interested in it as a replacement for trying to learn Nakama Server.
+For anyone who is curious you can download the Godot Server <a href="https://godotengine.org/download/server">on their website here.</a> After trying to learn the integration between Nakama and Godot, I realized I had a giant mountain in front of me and I was going to have to learn things like LUA.
 This was not something I was looking to do right away for simple multiplayer games.

 <!--more-->